 Military Service Deferment

 In certain circumstances, members of the U.S. Armed Forces can defer repayment on their federal student loans when called to active duty service.
 During the military deferment, the U.S. Department of Education pays the interest on subsidized loans.

-The interest on unsubsidized loans remains the responsibility of the servicemember and will be capitalized (added to the loan balance) if it is not paid as it accrues.
+The interest on unsubsidized loans remains the responsibility of the servicemember and will be capitalized if it is not paid as it accrues.
 Military service deferments can be limited to 60 months and end 180 days after discharge from active duty service.

 The Post-Active Duty Student Deferment starts after discharge from active duty service and ends when the borrower resumes enrollment at a college on at least a half-time basis or within 13 months, whichever comes first.

 These deferments apply only to federal student loans.
 Most private student loan programs, however, will try to accommodate servicemembers.
 Ask about reduced payments, such as interest-only payments or forbearances.